 Maybe not at the top of everybody’s list but certainly a consideration for most clients.
 Prices can vary significantly and it’s definitely worth shopping around.
 You are dealing in an international, competitive market, don’t be afraid to get a quote from outside your own country.
 The wages and overhead costs in some developing countries can make them very attractive and the skills are right up there with the best.

 3.4.
 Possible changes

 Pay attention to what your price quote includes.
 Some companies charge extra for changes you want (and there are likely to be some even with the best designs) or additional support.
 If these are not mentioned, ask about them.
 Suddenly a very competitive quote can be significantly less attractive.

 4. Contact a few of them to explain your project and learn more about the final price

 As we said before this is a huge and growing market, there are designers in every corner of the world.
-Prices and quality vary as do customer service.
+Prices and quality vary as does customer service.
 There is no problem with getting several quotes or entering into conversations with various design companies.
-In fact, not only do you get a comparison, you also get to find out about the very important communication.
+In fact, not only do you get a comparison, but you also get to find out about very important communication.
 Do they reply swiftly?
 Do they answer your queries openly?
 Do they sound professional and confident in their ability?

-Now that you have a better idea of what web designers do, and where to find them, and what questions to ask, you can move forward knowing exactly what you’re paying for.
+Now that you have a better idea of what web designers do, where to find them, and what questions to ask, you can move forward knowing exactly what you’re paying for.
 Knowledge is power in business and you don’t need to enter the negotiations or the project itself blind.
 Time spent researching and making the decision is time spent wisely.
 Remember your site is not simply an internet presence, it’s a vital cog in your business machine and should be treated as such.